Learning to Approximate Functions Using Nb-doped SrTiO$_3$ Memristors: Materials and Methods

 The third neuronal ensemble, dedicated to calculating the error signal, was connected to the pre- and post-synaptic ensembles using standard Nengo connections whose weights were pre-calculated by the framework.
-The connection from the post-synaptic ensemble implemented the identity function - simply transferring the vector - while the one from the pre-synaptic ensemble calculated $-f(x)$ with $f$ being the transformation of the input signal we sought to teach the model to approximate.
-The connection from pre to error ensembles did indeed already represent the transformation $f(x)$ that the model needed to learn, but the optimal network weights for this connection were calculated by Nengo before the start of the simulation based on the response characteristics of the neurons in the connected ensembles.
+The connection from the post-synaptic ensemble implemented the identity function - simply transferring the vector - while the one from the pre-synaptic ensemble calculated $-f(\vec{x})$ with $f$ being the transformation of the input signal we sought to teach the model to approximate.
+The connection from pre to error ensembles did indeed already represent the transformation $f(\vec{x})$ that the model needed to learn, but the optimal network weights for this connection were calculated by Nengo before the start of the simulation based on the response characteristics of the neurons in the connected ensembles.
 Therefore, the weights realising the transformation on this connection were not learned from data and did not change during the simulation.
-Given these connections from pre and post ensembles, the error ensemble represented a $d$-dimensional vector $E=y-f(x)$ which was used to drive the learning in order to bring the post-synaptic representation $y$ as close as possible to the transformed pre-synaptic signal $f(x)$, the \textit{ground truth} in this \textit{supervised learning} context.
+Given these connections from pre and post ensembles, the error ensemble represented a $d$-dimensional vector $\vec{E}=\vec{y}-f(\vec{x})$ which was used to drive the learning in order to bring the post-synaptic representation $y$ as close as possible to the transformed pre-synaptic signal $f(\vec{x})$, the \textit{ground truth} in this \textit{supervised learning} context.

 The learning phase was stopped after 22 s of simulation time had passed; this was done by activating a fourth neuronal ensemble which had strong inhibitory connections to the error ensemble.
 Suppressing the firing of neurons in the error ensemble stopped the learning rule on the main synaptic connection from modifying the weights further and thus let us test the quality of the learned representation in the remaining 8 s of simulation time.
+An example simulation run is shown in Supplementary Fig. S2, S3.